 In contrast, healthcare will probably be the least affected.
 This is because there’s a greater reliance on social skills and (of course) the human touch.
 AI and robots will likely work together with humans rather than replacing doctors and nurses.
 It’ll be more or less the same in the education sector.

-What important to note here is that these types of changes happen from time to time.
+So, what are the jobs of the future?
+It is important to note here is that these types of changes happen from time to time.
 While there might be some resistance, humans have always adapted and kept working regardless of the challenges they faced in the beginning.

 In the same vein, AI and robotics will revolutionize how we work, but they won’t make us mortals obsolete.
 Instead, the challenges posed by these machines and algorithms will make us better, free us to do more meaningful work, and dominate the fourth industrial revolution.